qazxcdswe123/obsidian-hugo/content/Learn C in 1 Hour.md

 unsigned char uc;
 ```

-You use this syntax to defined variables, then we can use these variables to build bigger program later on.
+Use this syntax to defined variables, then we can use these variables to build bigger program later on.

 ```c
 // \t for tab